Protection of Children (Encrypted Material) Bill

 Groups Affected

-• Individuals suspected of possessing or concealing indecent images of children: They face significantly harsher penalties for non-compliance with disclosure notices.
+- Individuals suspected of possessing indecent images of children: They will face significantly increased penalties if they fail to comply with disclosure orders.

 Powered by nyModel